 Michael V Schafler

-Michael currently serves as Co-Chair of the Ninth Circuit Judicial Conference Lawyer Representatives for the Central District of California.
-Has been named a Super Lawyer each year since 2014.
-He has served as a member of the Criminal Justice Act panel in the Central District of California, during which time he has accepted dozens of appointments to represent indigent defendants charged with federal crimes.
-Michael also lectures and provides training on topics in criminal law including bail proceedings, criminal investigations and grand jury proceedings, cooperation with federal investigations and prosecutions, and federal sentencing and advocacy.
+Michael is highly active in a number of local organizations.
+He recently served as Co-Chair of the Ninth Circuit Judicial Conference Lawyer Representatives for the Central District of California.
+Previously, he was a member of the Criminal Justice Act panel in the Central District of California, through which he accepted dozens of appointments to represent indigent defendants charged with federal crimes.
+Michael also lectures and provides training on various topics in criminal law, including bail proceedings, criminal investigations and grand jury proceedings, cooperation with federal investigations and prosecutions, and federal sentencing and advocacy.

 Contact